CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

 Regular Expressions Functions and Operators
 *********************************************

-The functions described in this section performs regular expression matching on a string.
 A regular expression is a powerful way to specify a pattern for a complex search.
-CUBRID uses the standard C++ <regex> library, which conforms the ECMA-262 RegExp grammar.
+The functions and operators described in this section performs regular expression matching on a string.

 .. contents::